microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

 - .azure-pipelines/register_data_assets.yml

 **Step 3.** *Run PR pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for build validation
+Pipeline Parameters:
+- exec_environment: The environment to run the workflow in.
+Set to "pr" by default
+- model_type: The type of model for which to run the pr workflow.
+Set to {model name} by default

+Pipelines
 - .azure-pipelines/nyc_taxi_pr_pipeline.yml
 - .azure-pipelines/london_taxi_pr_pipeline.yml

 **Step 4.** *Run CI pipeline for a model of your choice* - Execute any of the Azure Pipelines created above for continuous integration.

+Pipeline Parameters:
+- exec_environment: The environment to run the workflow in.
+Set to "ci" by default
+- model_type: The type of model for which to run the pr workflow.
+Set to {model name} by default

+Pipelines
 - .azure-pipelines/nyc_taxi_ci_pipeline.yml
 - .azure-pipelines/london_taxi_ci_pipeline.yml